 Spider IMG Sports Network

 During that span, Black has been behind the microphone for every NCAA Men's Basketball Tournament game that Richmond has ever played, called the football team's run to the 2008 National Championship and the baseball team's appearance in the NCAA Super Regional in 2002.
-Black hosts weekly radio call-in shows with head men's basketball coach Chris Mooney and head football coach Danny Rocco on ESPN 950AM and RichmondSpiders.com.
+Black hosts weekly radio call-in shows with head men's basketball coach Chris Mooney and head football coach Danny Rocco on ESPN 950AM, SPORTS FM 100.5 and RichmondSpiders.com.

 Considered one of the premier broadcasters in the state of Virginia, Black was honored with the 1997, 2000, 2008 and 2010 Virginia Sportscaster of the Year Award.

 On men's basketball broadcasts, former Spider guard Greg Beckwith '86, the program's all-time steals and assists leader, joins Black to provide analysis.
 Beckwith, a member of the University of Richmond Athletics Hall of Fame, was the starting point guard on the Spiders' first-ever NCAA team in 1984, and returned to the Big Dance his senior season in 1986.
-Greg, his wife Julie '87, and their children Brittany (14) and BJ (12) reside in Midlothian.
+Greg, his wife Julie '87, and their children Brittany and BJ reside in Midlothian.

 Studio producer and Spider Sportsdesk anchor Matt Josephs, like Black a Syracuse grad, rounds out the broadcast team, keeping listeners up-to-date with out-of-town scores and highlights.